 This issue continues when the “shot” breaks.
 Since the Airsoft doesn’t recoil anything like a real firearm it again doesn’t require the hard grasp that the actual gun does.
 Yes, it’s a training and commitment issue on the part of the shooter, but even after a few rounds I find myself relaxing my hands and arms because I simply don’t need the same level of control.
 I’ve experienced many times when I’ve practiced one day with the Airsoft, and the next went to the range with the real Glock 19 and almost had to re-learn proper grasp and exercise control over the gun.
 In fact, the first few rounds out of the real firearm invariably surprise me with their force and the resulting recoil!
 My accuracy is awful until I settle down and commit myself to exercising the fundamentals as applied to firearms, as opposed to being applied to the Airsoft.

 The problem is worse with followup shots.
 Shooting multiple rounds out of the Airsoft is a non-event; since there is no recoil to speak of, and the gun really doesn’t move off target at all, the trigger can be manipulated much faster than when dealing with full-power recoil.
-If you’ve read any of my books or attended one of my classes (or even classes put on by other people like Rob Pincus), you’ll understand the concept of the balance of speed and precision.
+If you’ve read any of my books or attended one of my classes, you already understand the concept of the tradeoff between time and precision.
 In those terms, the Airsoft has a radically different balance of speed and precision than a real gun.

 The skills may not transfer to a real gun